Sarah Gorden: Chicago Red Stars, 2016–2021

-Gorden was drafted by Chicago Red Stars in the 3rd round of the 2016 NWSL College Draft.
+Gorden was drafted by Chicago Red Stars in the 3rd round, as the 22nd pick overall, during the 2016 NWSL College Draft.
+She became the first DePaul Women's Soccer player to be selected in the NWSL draft.
 She made her professional debut in the season opener against the Houston Dash, subbing in for Alyssa Mautz in the 83rd minute of play.

 In January 2021, Gorden was signed to a two-year contract renewal with Chicago Red Stars.

 On October 29, 2021, Gorden became Chicago's first Iron Woman by playing every minute of the 2021 NWSL season.
+She came second in voting for NWSL Defender of the Year behind Caprice Dydasco.